stathissideris/dali/doc/layout.md

   * double
   * default: `0`
   * optional
-* `:select` - an enlive selector that will transform elements from the document instead of tranforming the children of the layout tag
-* `:position` - the position of the whole layout relative to its parent.
-Can only be applied when the is no `:select` attribute
+* `:position` - the position of the top-left corner of the whole layout relative to its parent.
+Can only be applied when there is no `:select` attribute parent.
+Can only be applied when there is no `:select` attribute
   * `[x y]` - doubles
   * default: `[0 0]` - the position of the first element is used when no position is defined